Ciprofloxacin, 500 mg 10 pcs

 eye infections;

-complicated intraabdominal infections (in combination with metronidazole);
+complicated intra-abdominal infections (in combination with metronidazole);

-Bone and joint infections (osteomyelitis, septic arthritis);
+infections of bones and joints (osteomyelitis, septic arthritis);

 sepsis;